Treatment of Hand Burns

 - Tissue Expansion: in some cases, skin from non-injured areas of the body can be expanded to cover the wound.
 This technique allows for the preservation of many of the skin’s characteristics, such as sensation, texture, color and hair growth in the transplanted skin.

 Dr. Fiore specializes in the diagnosis and treatment of Hand Burns.
-He is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
+He is board certified by the American Board of Surgery and fellowship trained in hand surgery.
 For more information on treatment options, or to schedule a consultation, call Fiore Hand and Wrist at (281) 970-8002.

 We are conveniently located within driving distance of Cypress TX, Katy TX, Spring TX, Tomball TX, The Woodlands TX, and Houston TX.